 Rollins has founded or co-founded several programs at Iowa State, including the LEAD program to promote the retention of minorities through pairing up with faculty members; the SPEED summer bridge program to help incoming underrepresented freshmen students become acclimated to life on campus and the rigors of engineering study; and a chapter for the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.

 His life of service has been recognized through several awards, including the prestigious mentor award from the American Association for the Advancement of Science and the National Science Foundation Presidential Faculty Fellows Award.
-He has also served as diversity adviser to the President’s cabinet at Iowa State.
+He has also served as diversity advisor to the President’s cabinet at Iowa State.

 At home, Rollins is the proud father of five children: Adina, Cherise, Derrick, Diandra, and Janielle, and husband to wife Anita.